curroramos/stack-ai/README.md

 Implement an API layer on top of that logic to let users interact with the vector database.

 Create a **docker image** for the project and a **helmchart** to install it in a kubernetes cluster like minikube.

+Rebuilding the KD-Tree after a deletion (or batch of deletions) is the most reasonable trade-off, it avoids the complexity of maintaining balance and keeps the code easy to reason about.

+created_at field in metadata is automated